agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 GridWorld.draw(world, { trajectory: trajectory });
 ~~~~

-In gridworld, the same actions are available in each state.
-Sometimes the available actions depend on the state.
-In such cases the agent's `act` function must select an available action and so it must have access to the environments `stateToActions` method.
-This is a simple change to the code above:
+In gridworld the same actions are available in each state.
+When the actions available depend on the state, the agent's `act` function needs access to the environment's `stateToActions` method.

 ~~~~
 ///fold: